 The attacks have apparently been increasing over time, though part of that is the explosion in Africa from 2012 on.
 Since 2012, 83% of all the mass public shoot where at least 15 people have died have occurred in Africa.
 Prior to 2012, such attacks in Africa reportedly made up zero percent of the attacks.
 Given the little news coverage given to recent mass shootings in Africa, it raises the possibility that we are simply missing earlier attacks in Africa.

-As the bombings in Brussels or Pakistan over the last week have illustrated, there are many ways to kill people.
-More people died in either of those attacks (Brussels 35 dead, Pakistan over 70) than have died in the most deadly mass public shooting in the US (32 dead).
+As the bombings in Brussels (35 dead) Pakistan (over 70 dead) over the last week have illustrated, there are many ways to kill people.
+A comparable number of people died in either of those attacks as the most deadly mass public shooting in the US (49 dead).

 The worst public mass shooting is as follows: